 Check your eligibility for the loan you're looking at.
 Most home improvement lenders require a minimum credit score to approve your loan.
 The general benchmark is around 620 and above.

 Review your credit report to check for any errors.
 Reach out to your credit bureau if you find any.

 Work on improving your credit score by paying down your debt, before applying for a home improvement loan.

 Determine the loan amount you need.
 Factor in some extra money for any errors or sudden expenses in your remodeling budget.

-Get a good idea of the loan amount you may have access to through a reliable home improvement loan calculator, a renovation loan calculator, a HELOC calculator, or a HELOC payment calculator.
+Get a good idea of the loan payment amount you may have access to through a reliable mortgage payment calculator.

 Having said that, the results from your home improvement loans calculator will give you a better idea of the suitable loan term and rates for your situation.

 Get prequalified with loan lenders to compare their loan rates and terms.
 Make sure the lenders only do a soft credit check, not a hard inquiry.
 It can pull down your credit rating.

 Finalize the best loan option and get the money.
 With a personal loan, you can get the funds as quickly as the next business day after accepting the loan terms.
 A cash-out refinance, on the other hand, can take up to 45 days.